ldcas-uc3m/TFM/parts/state_of_the_art.typ

 cause_ (`CAUSE`) register, which signals that an interrupt ocurred when its value is different from `0x0`, and an _exception program counter_ (`EPC`), which stores the address of the interrupted instruction (_program counter_, `PC`).
-As shown in @alg:CREATOR-execution-cycle, in CREATOR's instruction execution cycle, interrupts are checked before fetching the instruction, therefore if an instruction generates an interrupt, the next instruction is the one to get interrupted.
+As shown in @alg:creator-execution-cycle, in CREATOR 5#footnote[As it will be mentioned in @chap:implementation, the process of implementing these new features in the simulator, among other factors, involved an almost complete rewrite of all its systems.
+The term "CREATOR 5" will be used to refer to the state of the project before these changes (version 5.0), and "CREATOR 6" will be used to refer to the state after the changes (version 6.0).]'s instruction execution cycle, interrupts are checked before fetching the instruction, therefore if an instruction generates an interrupt, the next instruction is the one to get interrupted.
 These registers were only implemented in the MIPS-32 architecture provided in the simulator.

 #algorithm(
-  title: [CREATOR's instruction execution cycle],
+  title: [CREATOR 5's instruction execution cycle],
-  id: "CREATOR-execution-cycle",
+  label: <alg:creator-execution-cycle>,
 )[
   + *if* $#raw("CAUSE") != 0$ *then* #alg-comment[Interrupt detection]
     + $#raw("EPC") <- #raw("PC")$